digydigdogdead/RPG-Utility/README.md

 ### Acknowledgements:
 This project makes frequent use of [Xceed's WPF Toolkit](https://github.com/xceedsoftware/wpftoolkit), specifically the Integer Up Down control, and NewtonSoft.Json for saving and loading data.

+### Known Issues:
+- In the current release, the Clock control does not correctly decrement filled segments when double clicked.
+This issue has been fixed and will be eliminated in the next release.